Filing a Fee Adjustment Appeal (Request for Review of Fee, Charge, or Refund)

 Students requesting a fee adjustment of tuition based on a medical situation must include a dated and signed letter from the attending physician as proof of illness with dates of illness along with the request and the impact of the illness on class attendance.
 The exception rule for medical refunds provides a normal fee adjustment up to 75% of the fees.
 If a student would, under our normal time and percentage schedule receive less than 75%, we may approve an exception to bring the total to 75%.
 These fee adjustments are handled the same as all other fee adjustments, including determining if any part of the adjustment must be returned to federal sources.
 Medical appeals may be granted for death/illness of family members as outlined in the University bereavement policy and proper documentation as outlined above is required.

 Per TBR Guideline B-060 Fees, Charges, and Refunds Pursuant to TCA 49-7-2301 and 49-7-2302, students called to active military or National Guard service during the semester are entitled to a 100% fee adjustment of mandatory fees.
 Housing and meal ticket charges may be prorated based upon usage.
-Students requesting an adjustment of registration fees due to a call to active military service must supply the Office of Enrollment Management a copy of the official military orders.
-Once received, the Dean will approve a 100% credit for all courses from which the student must withdraw due to military service.
+Students requesting an adjustment of registration fees due to a call to active military service must supply Student Achievement a copy of the official military orders or provide a memo from the Commanding Officer on official letterhead.
+Once received, the Vice Provost will approve a 100% credit for all courses from which the student must withdraw due to military service.
 Students who receive Title IV funding are subject to any Title IV credits prior to processing the remaining credits to total 100% of mandatory fees.